monome/docs/norns/engine-study-2.md

 </details>

+Something to note about the above code is that it uses a table to hold all of the parameter commands we want to control -- this type of central data repository helps us quickly establish 144 parameters in less than 100 lines of code.
+Tables are a uniquely helpful feature of Lua -- we can iterate through them without trouble, and even nest their iteration to create many layers of control and data throughout our script.
+See [norns study 3](/docs/norns/study-3/#more-tangled) and the [Tables Tutorial from lua-users](http://lua-users.org/wiki/TablesTutorial) for more insight.

 ### import, initialize, play {#import}

 Now that our engine's timbral commands are all self-contained as norns parameters, a host script can import + initialize `Moonshine` very easily.
-Let's build off of our previous `moonshine_sequins.lua` [example](#sequins-example):
+Let's build off of our previous `moonshine_sequins.lua` [example](#sequins-example) to play with these changes:

 <details closed markdown="block">